Skycoder42/QtDataSync/README.md

 	7. You can install either all of my modules, or select the one you need: `Qt Data Sync`
 	8. Continue the setup and thats it! you can now use the module for all of your installed Kits for that Qt Version
 3. Download the compiled modules from the release page. **Note:** You will have to add the correct ones yourself and may need to adjust some paths to fit your installation!
 In addition to that, you will have to download the modules this one depends on as well.
-4. Build it yourself! **Note:** This requires perl to be installed, as well as all dependencies.
+4. Build it yourself! **Note:** This requires perl and qpm to be installed, as well as all dependencies.
 If you don't have/need cmake, you can ignore the related warnings.
 To automatically build and install to your Qt installation, run:
 	- `cd src/3rdparty && qpm install && cd ../..`
 	- `qmake`
 	- `make qmake_all`